charlesreid1/b-captain-hook/docs/index.md

 [flask-github-webhook](https://github.com/razius/flask-github-webhook)

-it is implemented with the help of python 3 alpine:
+It is implemented with the help of python 3 alpine:

 [nikos/python3-alpine-flask-docker](https://github.com/nikos/python3-alpine-flask-docker)

-# More Deets

-Self-updating hooks: create mounted, shared directory and create a canary watcher on the host.

-Push events from container to host via presence of file, container takes action and removes file.